Biden's Justice Department nominees face Senate confirmation hearing

 Now with the law firm O’Melveny & Myers, Monaco has extensive experience as a prosecutor and attorney on national security matters, as well as having served as Obama’s homeland security and counterterrorism adviser.

-Monaco's top legal clients have included Apple AAPL.P, ExxonMobil XOM.N, Humana HUM.N, Kia Motors Corp 000270.KS and Harvard University PDFHV.UL, which had been under investigation by the Trump administration over how it considers race during its admissions process, according to her financial disclosure form.
+Monaco's top legal clients have included Apple , ExxonMobil , Humana , Kia Motors Corp and Harvard University [PDFHV.UL], which had been under investigation by the Trump administration over how it considers race during its admissions process, according to her financial disclosure form.

 Gupta previously served as acting assistant attorney general of the Civil Rights Division during the Obama administration, where she oversaw high-profile investigations into systemic abuses by police departments in Baltimore and Ferguson, Missouri.